 |Methods to execute||It’s done through Realtor||Auctioned at the Trustee Sale.|

 This has been a guide to the Short Sale vs Foreclosure.
-Here we discuss the top 6 differences between Short Sale and Foreclosure along with infographics and comparison table.
+Here we discuss the top 6 differences between them along with infographics and comparative table.
 You may also have a look at the following articles –